Travel guide

 How do I switch from SIM 1 to SIM 2 for data?

-Does dual SIM drain more battery?
+Does dual SIM use more battery?

 What's better, eSIM or dual SIM?

-They don't compete: eSIM is a type of line and dual SIM is the phone's ability to use two lines at once.
-The ideal for travel is to combine both: your physical SIM with your number plus a local data eSIM functioning as a dual SIM.
+They don't compete: eSIM is a type of line (digital, no physical card) and dual SIM is the phone's ability to use two lines simultaneously, regardless of type.
+For travel, the ideal is to combine both: your physical SIM with your number plus a local data eSIM, working together in dual SIM mode.

 Conclusion